tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Footpads of the Footpad

 _Recharge 16+:_ When activated, the wearer of these boots can fly!
 You can soar to the height of, oh, about half an inch, maybe.
 And only over solid ground.
-The virtue is that you don’t leave footprints, set off pressure plates, and have a much easier job balancing on thin or precarious surfaces like a ledge or narrow branch, gaining a +5 (champion: +10; epic: +15) bonus to such skill tests.
+The virtue is that you don’t leave footprints, set off pressure plates, and have a much easier job balancing on thin or precarious surfaces like a ledge or narrow branch, gaining a +5, +10 at champion tier, and +15 at epic tier bonus to such skill tests.
 The magic of the boots lasts only a few minutes.

 **Quirk:** Shady.
 You ooze criminality.
 People look at you and think “now there goes a shady, suspicious cutthroat who might rob me.”